elizabeth-poggie/elizabeth-poggie/_content/notes/14-W24-intro-to-programming.md

 Console.WriteLine();
 Console.WriteLine("Which option?");

-// Input validation
-// Step 2) Input validation
+// Step 3) Input validation
 int option;
 while (!int.TryParse(Console.ReadLine(), out option) || option <= 0)
 {
  Console.WriteLine("Invalid input.
 Please enter a positive integer between 1 and 6.");
 }

-// Now apply the proper feedback if (option == 1) {
+// Step 4) Now apply the proper feedback if (option == 1) {
 // missing requirement
 Console.WriteLine("The task does not meets all specified requirements as outlined in the given instructions.");